SciRuby/rbcuda/README.md

 ## Code of Conduct

-Everyone interacting in the Rbcuda project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rbcuda/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Rbcuda project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/prasunanand/rbcuda/blob/master/CODE_OF_CONDUCT.md).

+# LICENSE

+This software is distributed under the [BSD 3-Clause License](LICENSE).

+Copyright © 2017, Prasun Anand